Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 students taking the maths 11 plus
 13 plus and 16 plus exams.

 I designed a revision app for students who are studying for demanding 11 plus, 13 plus and 16 plus exams in maths.
 The exams are hard work and currently there is no existing central resource for students to use.
 Thus the idea was to put useful past and practice papers with markschemes and advice, together in this app.
-The app is to be used by students and parents.
+The app is to be used mainly by parents of students who are taking these exams.

-Students can view and order one paper and its associated markscheme for free and then they can order extra papers and markschemes using stripe.
+Parents can view and order one paper and its associated markscheme for free and then they can order extra papers and markschemes using stripe.
 The app was deployed to heroku and can be accessed by clicking on the title above.
-Alternatively here is a link to the [heroku app](<https://maths-plus-revision.herokuapp.com/>)
+Alternatively here is a link to the [heroku app here.](<https://maths-plus-revision.herokuapp.com/>)

 ## UX

 ### User stories

+####  User persona:

+The typical user is a parent aged in their mid 30s to mid 50s.
+The user persona's name is Paul.
+Paul is the parent of three children who are aged 10, 12 and 15.
+Each child will soon take the 11+, 13+ and 16+ exam respectively in order to gain a place at a top independent school.
+Paul is keen for his children to receive an education at a top school as he knows that this means that his children are more likely to gain entry to excellent universities and better career paths, as well as being part of a privileged network.

+Paul has an income of around £300000 per year and is happy to pay school fees totalling around £80000 per year for his 3 children.
+All his children have been preparing for their entrance exams over the last year and have been using published resources and other resources downloadable from other ecommerce sites.
+This app gives Paul the opportunity to buy 11+, 13+ and 16+ papers which are not available elsewhere.

+Paul expects to see a range of papers to purchase which is updated on a regular basis.
+Paul also expects the welcome page to display some sort of image which gives him the message that this is the sort of site where he can trust the quality of the papers.

+Many users like Paul will use the app.
+Below is a list of their expectations for the app.

 1. Each user has a unique username chosen by them and password and a user profile showing past and present orders.
 2. Users can choose to reset their password when needed.